Learn Preview Extension

 To use Search Results Preview:

-Docs Preview doesn't support all Docs custom Markdown.
+Learn Preview doesn't support all Learn custom Markdown.
 In some cases, custom Markdown renders as plain text.
 In rare cases, unsupported Markdown causes preview to break.
 For example, lightboxed images aren't supported and breaks preview.
-We're investigating switching to a more accurate preview based on Docs Build, but for now these edge cases are low priority to fix.
+We're investigating switching to a more accurate preview based on Learn Build, but for now these edge cases are low priority to fix.